scorpiodiagrams/scorpio_docs/wiki/scorpio_cards.md

 If you move too slowly, the card will disappear.
 The intention is that info cards stay out of the way, that they provide additional information only for when you want to follow it.

 !!Polyglot
-> [!info]- Info Cards Elsewhere
-Scorpio info cards are a similar feature to the preview 'tips' in Wikipedia, Obsidian and Arbital.
-They are also related to the idea of a 'master-detail' display, where one panel gives detail on an overview.
+> [!info]- Info Cards Elsewhere on the Internet Scorpio info cards are a similar feature to the preview tips in Wikipedia, Obsidian and Arbital.
+They are also related to the idea of a master-detail display, where one panel gives detail on an overview.

 Some ways Scorpio info cards differ:
 * They work on diagrams and images, not just on text.